LRAbbade/PBFT/README.md

 As soon as the node starts, it will ask the user for a master node ip, so it can retrieve network current information.

-This should be a reachable `master` node in the format `http://ip:port`.
+This should be a reachable `master` node in the format ip.

+Both the `ip address` passed in initialization and the `master` node `ip` should be only the ip itself (eg. `10.10.0.1`).
+Do not specify `http://` or the port in the end, this will result in a request error.

 If it is the first node in the network, just input `this`, the node will then start as the first master node.
 Don't do this if you intend to connect to an active network, as the node will just start its own network and won't connect to any running nodes.